 All my life, I wanted to be a writer.
 I told fantasy stories to my grandparents in their backyard when I was about seven.
-By the time I was in fourth grade, I was writing my first novel in a Pirates of the Caribbean journal.
+By the time I was in fourth grade, I tried writing my first novel in a Pirates of the Caribbean journal.
 (I never did finish that one.)
-I was brainstorming tons of novel ideas by the time I was in middle school.
-I finished my first novel my sophomore year of high school.
+I brainstormed tons of novel ideas by the time I was in middle school.
+I finished my first novel as a sophomore in high school.

 But the world came crashing down after that.

-When I was a junior in high school, I was sitting at the restaurant with my friend Lily and her family.
-As usual, I stuffed the appetizer, French bread, into my mouth before the meal was ordered.
+When I was a junior in high school, I sat at the restaurant with my friend Lily and her family.
+As usual, I stuffed the appetizer—French bread—into my mouth before our meal came.

 Lily’s dad turned to me with a grin.
 “It’s great that you write books.”
-His hands spread out wide when he spoke.
+His hands spread out wide as he spoke.
 “Are you going to publish soon?”

 I nodded.
 “I want to publish before I graduate college.”

-I don’t remember what I did exactly, but I must have paused.
+I don’t remember what I did exactly, but I must’ve paused.
 I didn’t take another bite of my bread.
 I glared up at him with curious eyes.
 “What do you mean?”

 “Well, no one buys books from female writers.
-Are you going to go by R. Burton?
-Or R. L. Burton?”
+Are you going to go by R. K—?* Or R. L. K—?”

-Lily, who had possibly read more books than me, nodded along with him.
+Lily, who had somehow read more books than me, nodded along with him.
 “Her first name should work.
 Robin can be a male or female name.
-She can go by Robin Burton.”
+She can go by Robin K—.”

 Her dad huffed.
 “Guys won’t buy your books then.”

 I never thought it could be a problem.
 A name.
-A name of all things!
 Why would people hate me enough to never consider my books because of my gender?
-Do readers think that low of female writers?

 Of course, I researched it when I got home.
-It was true.
-Many blog posts from female writers mentioned them being turned down by literary agents and publishing companies, because of their gender.
-Some of them never got published no matter how much they tried.
+The sexism was true.
+Many personal blogs said that publishing companies turned them down because of gender.
+Some had never gotten published no matter how much they tried.
 They wrote their lives away online instead.

 The thought bewildered me.
-I never thought low of someone because of their gender before.
-I would never ‘not buy’ good food from a cook because he was a male.
-I would never ‘not accept’ help from a nurse because he was a male.
-Why would it matter if I wrote a book and was a female writer?
+I would never refuse to buy good food from a cook because he was male.
+I would never not accept help from a nurse because he was male.
+Why would it matter if I wrote a book and was a female?

 Needless to say, the idea confused me for years.
 It wasn’t until college that I decided I wasn’t going to let sexism control me.

-If we kept feeding sexist people what they want by changing our names to bend to their rules, nothing would change.
-We would still have male names on the bookshelves.
-Little girls would still pass by another male author and could get discouraged from writing herself.
+If people feed sexist people what they want by changing their names, nothing will change.
+We’d still have a dominance of male names on the bookshelves.

-So here I am, Robin LeeAnn.
-Yes, I am a female writer.
-Yes, I can be successful no matter what.
+So, here I am.
+Robin LeeAnn.
 Critique me on my writing ability.
 Not my gender.